I

 He was educated at Sunnyside School / a member of Halifax Thespians / a newsagent in King Cross.

-During World War II, and he served as a Leading Aircraftman with the 44th Squadron Royal Air Force Volunteer Reserve.
+During World War II, he served as a Leading Aircraftman with the 44th Squadron Royal Air Force Volunteer Reserve.

 He died of illness in India [13th November 1944] (aged 32).